sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/extract-content-between-nodes-in-a-document/_index.md

 ## How to Extract Content

-To extract the content from your document you need to call the **extract_content** method below and pass the appropriate parameters.
+To extract the content from your document you need to call the **extractContent** method below and pass the appropriate parameters.
 The underlying basis of this method involves finding block level nodes (paragraphs and tables) and cloning them to create identical copies.
 If the marker nodes passed are block level then the method is able to simply copy the content on that level and add it to the array.

 However if the marker nodes are inline (a child of a paragraph) then the situation becomes more complex, as it is necessary to split the paragraph at the inline node, be it a run, bookmark fields etc. Content in the cloned parent nodes not present between the markers is removed.
 This process is used to ensure that the inline nodes will still retain the formatting of the parent paragraph.
 The method will also run checks on the nodes passed as parameters and throws an exception if either node is invalid.
 The parameters to be passed to this method are: